Davy Davy

 . . .

-Two wrecked cars rest peacefully in the center of a residential instersection on a brightly lit summer's afternoon.
-A teenage girl sits curbside in hysterics as medical personnel restrain her, tending to her injuries.
+Two wrecked cars rest peacefully in the center of a residential intersection on a brightly lit summer's afternoon.
+An injured teenage girl sits curbside as an officer restrains her while medical personnel tend to the injuries of the teenage boy in the driver's seat.
 She looks towards the vehicles as she sobs.

 Read More